KDE/documentation-docs-kdenlive-org/getting_started/quickstart.rst

 To add a *transition* between eating (the Spoon) and playing billiards, the two clips need to overlap.
 To be precise: place the second clip above or below the first one.
 The first clip should end some frames after the second one begins.
 Zooming in until the ticks for single frames appear helps here; it also makes it easy to always have the same transition duration, five frames in this case.

-You can zoom in by either using the :menuselection:`zoom slider` at the bottom right corner of the **Kdenlive** window, or with :kbd:`Ctrl` + :kbd:`Mousewheel`. **Kdenlive** will zoom to the timeline cursor, so first set it to the position which you want to see enlarged, then zoom in.
+You can zoom in by either using the :menuselection:`zoom slider` at the bottom right corner of the **Kdenlive** window, or with :kbd:`Ctrl + Mousewheel`. **Kdenlive** will zoom to the timeline cursor, so first set it to the position which you want to see enlarged, then zoom in.

 .. image:: /images/Kdenlive-Quickstart-Add-Transition.png